giudicelli/distributed-architecture/README.md

 ### Master process

 Here is a simple example to start the master process.

+The "Launcher::run" method will return once every slave process in every group will exit.

 ```php
 use giudicelli\DistributedArchitecture\Master\Handlers\GroupConfig;